jessfraz/blog/content/post/for-the-love-of-pipes.md

 combination with a operator like
 `|` the program becomes one step in a much larger plan.
 The original author of `cat` does not even need to know about the larger plan.
-That is the beauty of the `|` it allows creativity and building by combining small, simple programs together.
+That is the beauty of the `|` it allows for solving problems by combining small, simple programs together.

 I love software design that enables creativity, values simplicity, and doesn't put users in a box.